TheGreenNoodle/crypto-calculator/README.md

 ## To Add

-1. Add new fonts.
-2. Make font that is being typed have same color as input.
-3. remove or edit arrows in input.
+1. remove or edit arrows in input.
-4. Make site more responsive.
+2. Make site more responsive.
-5. Make react app deployable on github-pages.
-6. Review for spelling errors.
+3. Review for spelling errors.
+4. round answeer to two decimals.
-7. Add commas to input.
+5. Add commas to input.
-8. Reset Anwser to nothing when switching button.
+6. Reset Anwser to nothing when switching button.
-9. Add a disclaimer and descption on website
+7. Fix random white spot at bottom of the screen.
-10. Clean up code.
+8. Clean up code.
-11. Celebrate.
+9. Celebrate.